Chen Zhi (Three Kingdoms)

-Chen Zhi (died 23 September 259), courtesy name Fengzong, was an official of the state of Shu Han during the Three Kingdoms period of China.
-Though highly talented and considered a promising youth by his peers, Chen Zhi later revealed himself to be a corrupt individual.
-He had a major role in the decline of Shu's court and Huang Hao's rise at Liu Shan side.
+Chen Zhi (died 28 September 258), courtesy name Fengzong, was an official of the state of Shu Han during the Three Kingdoms period of China.
+He is mostly known for his association with the infamous Huang Hao that allowed him to dominate the imperial court, however he was also described as extremely talented and in favour of both, Fei Yi and Liu Shan.

 Life

-Chen Zhi was from Runan Commandery (汝南郡), which covered parts of present-day southern Henan and northwestern Anhui.
+Chen Zhi was born in Runan Commandery (汝南郡), which is present-day Pingyu County, Henan.
 He was a maternal grandson of an elder brother of Xu Jing, who briefly served as Minister over the Masses of the state of Shu during the early Three Kingdoms period.
 As he was orphaned at a young age, he was raised by his granduncle Xu Jing.

-Chen Zhi had quite a reputation in Shu by the time he was about 19 years old.
+Chen Zhi had quite a reputation in Shu by the time he reached adulthood (around 19 years old).
 He started his career as a low-level official in the selection bureau of the imperial secretariat of Shu.
-He was known for having a stern and dignified demeanour.
-As he was well-versed in a variety of arts and crafts, he impressed Fei Yi, the head of the Shu government between 246 and 253.
-Following Dong Yun's death in 246, Fei Yi recommended Chen Zhi to replace Dong Yun as a Palace Attendant (侍中).
+His appearance is described as awe-inspiring and his demeanour as restrained and strict.
+Moreover, he was well-versed in a variety of arts and crafts, possessing talent in astrology, divination and physiognomy.
+Therefore, he impressed Fei Yi, the head of the Shu government between 246 and 253.
+Following Dong Yun's death in late 246, Fei Yi recommended Chen Zhi to replace Dong Yun as a Palace Attendant (侍中).

 Chen Zhi quickly earned the favour of the Shu emperor Liu Shan, and formed an alliance with the eunuch Huang Hao to dominate the political scene together.
 Huang Hao gained power for the first time in his life after Dong Yun's death because Dong Yun distrusted Huang Hao and actively kept him out of politics while he was still alive.
 Ever since Chen Zhi became one of his most favoured officials, Liu Shan gradually began to resent Dong Yun and see him as "arrogant and disrespectful".
 Chen Zhi and Huang Hao also often spoke ill of Dong Yun in front of Liu Shan and make the emperor hate Dong Yun even more.